-The City's Bridge Banner Program is intended to aid non-profit/charitable organizations in their objectives by providing advertisement space on city overpasses to increase awareness of the organization or an event that will benefit the community at large.
+The Bridge Banner Program is intended to aid non-profit/charitable organizations or public events in their objectives by providing advertisement space on city overpasses.

 Road right of way defines the use of public property designated for traffic and pedestrians.
 You can obtain a licence for temporary use of road right of way.